VIVIBRIGHT GP100 Projector Review

 Build Quality and Disassembly

 This is a large projector, but the plastic used on the case doesn’t feel extremely high quality.
-It’s the brittle type plastic.
+It’s brittle-type plastic.

 There are minimal adjustment possibilities for the GP100.
 Essentially you can see them all below.
 Primarily I’m showing the leg which angles the projection up or allows directly horizontal.
 The second adjustment is the dial which tilts the image on the plane of the wall, allowing one to account for an unlevel projector.
 The third is the dial which allows focusing of the picture.